matin/garth/README.md

 ## Background

-Garth is meant for personal use and follows the philosiphy that your data is your data.
+Garth is meant for personal use and follows the philosophy that your data is your data.
 You should be able to download it and analyze it in the way that you'd like.
 In my case, that means processing with Google Colab, Pandas, Matplotlib, etc.